-Ideas for 24, 48, or 72 hours in Colorado Springs with kids
+Ideas for 24, 48, or 72 hours in and around Colorado Springs with kids

 Maybe you know Denver, and the delights of the Mile-High City.
 You might be familiar with the powder and slopes of Aspen, Vail, or Breckenridge, and the peaks of the Rocky Mountains.
 But if you haven’t been to and around the Centennial State’s second city, Colorado Springs, there is a lot you are missing out on.
 Jodie’s family lives in Springs, so our own family travels have had us regularly seeking out things to do in Colorado Springs with kids.
 Here are our top suggestions for 24 hours in Springs—along with a few more options in and around the city if you have 48 or 72 hours.